HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### AJAX

-A lot of JavaScript that is written is used to communicate with servers through asynchronous requests to receive information in various formats. _Asynchronous JavaScript and XML_ (AJAX), is typically used to send and receive data in JSON, XML, HTML, text formats.
+One way that JavaScript is used is to communicate with servers to asynchronously receive information in various formats. [_Asynchronous JavaScript and XML_](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started) (AJAX) is typically used to send and receive data, and it supports more than just XML, including JSON, HTML, and text formats.

-With multiple ways to send and receive data on the web, let's look into how many async requests are sent per page.
+With multiple ways to send and receive data on the web, let's look at how many asynchronous requests are sent per page.

 {{ figure_markup(
   image="async-requests-per-page.png",
-  caption="The number of asynchronous requests made per page.", description="Bar chart showing the number of asynchronous requests made per page.
-On a desktop page, the 10th, 25th, 50th, 75th, and 90th percentiles for asynchronous requests made are: 2, 3, 4, 8, 15.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=709009883&format=interactive",
+  caption="Distribution of the number of asynchronous requests made per page.", description="Bar chart showing the number of asynchronous requests made per page.
+On a desktop page, the 10th, 25th, 50th, 75th, and 90th percentiles for asynchronous requests made are: 2, 3, 4, 8, 15.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=709009883&format=interactive", sheets_gid="183546956",
-  sheets_gid="183546956",